ivankwongtszfung/LogBlotter-FSW-Powershell/README.md

 * NotifyFilter : what property you want to watch for: LastAccess , LastWrite, FileName , DirectoryName...

 I only use the FSW to watch the content changes in the log files, but we can monitor for the Create, Change, Delete of files and I register an event so it will update my internal object when something changes.

-## XAML in Powershell
-We can use the C# library to read the XAML so that we can make a form using WPF.
-After we know that we can make a DataGrid to display all the data I store in an observable.
-This is only a lame DataGrid, just to demo the work.

 ## Communication between different Runspace
 If you use a [Dispatcher](https://docs.microsoft.com/en-us/dotnet/api/system.windows.threading.dispatcher?view=netframework-4.8) which is more or less a messager to the XAML Form, it would takes some time and it would be worse if it grows bigger so you have multiple runspace communication, which causes some runspace violation, if the communication is two different runspace.(not created)

 To use dispatcher it may takes a lot of times to run only one small update (which will stuck the FSW Event, pipeline overflow eventually) so I use a Timer Dispatcher, which will run every specific amount of time you decide and if the action is small enough it will work smoother than the normal dispatcher.

 (This is only my personal experience, this may not be always correct, but this is worth to take into account.)
 My default is 10s for every update